 My all time favorite articles talk about healthy vitamin B12 levels being 500-550 pmol/mL and above.
 Japan’s low normal for B12, for instance, was 500-550 because at lower levels dementia and memory loss appear.
 Conversely, in the U.S. the low normal is 200 pmol/mL, the level at which blood abnormalities begin to appear.
-(Japan has since lowered its level.)
+(Sadly, Japan has since lowered its level.)

 Overall, they conclude the current “low normal” for vitamin B12 of 200 needs reassessing.

 For this reason, I don’t include a vitamin B12 levels chart on this page.
 Basically, all of the charts I’ve seen show very low vitamin B12 levels as normal.
 Perhaps in time charts will reliably show healthy vitamin B12 levels.
 That could, however, interfere with sales of certain prescription drugs.

 Misleading vitamin B12 level charts

 Charts showing B12 levels by age can be particularly misleading.
 Older people have lower vitamin B12 levels not because that is normal and good.
 Rather, lower levels result from lives in which stress and other factors lower vitamin B12 levels.